logo

 • Polyline - Polyline edge

-• 📌 Less code: Reuse existing node properties and methods, only focus on new features
+• 📌 Less code: Reuse existing edge properties and methods, only focus on new functionality

-• 📌 Fast development: Suitable for most project needs, quickly achieve business goals
+• 📌 Fast development: Suitable for most project requirements, quickly achieve business goals

-• 📌 Easy maintenance: Clear code structure, clear inheritance relationship
+• 📌 Easy maintenance: Clear code structure, clear inheritance relationships

-2. Develop from Scratch Based on G Graphics System Advanced Usage
+2. Build from Scratch Based on G Graphics System Advanced Usage

-If none of the existing edge types meet your needs, you can create edges from scratch based on the underlying graphics system of G.
+If existing edge types don't meet your requirements, you can create edges from scratch based on G's underlying graphics system.

-• 📌 Maximum freedom: Fully control every detail of the edge, achieve any complex effect
+• 📌 Maximum freedom: Complete control over every detail of the edge, achieving any complex effects

-• 📌 Special needs: Highly customized scenarios that existing edge types cannot meet
+• 📌 Special requirements: Highly customized scenarios that existing edge types cannot satisfy

 • 📌 Performance optimization: Performance optimization for specific scenarios

-Custom edges developed from scratch need to handle all details by themselves, including graphic drawing, event response, state changes, etc., which is more difficult to develop.
-You can directly refer to the source code for implementation.
+Custom edges built from scratch need to handle all details by themselves, including graphic rendering, event response, state changes, etc., which is more challenging to develop.
+You can refer directly to the source code for implementation.

-Three Steps to Create Your First Custom Edge
+Create Your First Custom Edge in Three Steps

-Let's start with the most basic BaseEdge to implement a custom straight edge:
+Let's start with the most basic BaseEdge to implement a custom straight line edge:

 class MyLineEdge extends BaseEdge {